 “We have come to accept poverty and inequality as a way of life, our poverty goes beyond money, we lack decent living and suffer different levels of deprivations”, Ubong said.

 On a visit to Mpape, which is less than 3 kilometres from the Aso-Villa, at the entrance from the Zenith Bank area, one is confronted with a dirty environment that paints a clear picture of poverty and inequality.

 In the Ajegunle area of Mpape, there are no provisions for any form of drainage system and waste collection.
-Many of the houses have their toilets and bathroom channeled to the road making faeces litter major streets and complicating their already existing poor hygiene.
+Many of the houses have their toilets and bathrooms channeled to the road making faeces litter major streets and complicating their already existing poor hygiene.

-Although the Nigerian State has committed to Sustainable Development Goals (SDGs), designed to address poverty, inequality and allow for a decent living.
+Although the Nigerian State has committed to Sustainable Development Goals (SDGs), designed to address poverty and inequality and allow for a decent living.
 The huge poverty and inequality in Abuja communities and other parts of Nigeria do not present the country as a nation that is sincere in addressing poverty and inequality.